onstash/blog.onstash.me/src/pages/looking-back-at-2017.md

 previous: "event-bubbling-in-javascript"
 ---

 2017 started off on a noisy note thanks to people blasting a LOT of crackers.
 So the backstreet dogs decided to howl before their standard 3AM standup meeting.
-Just like other hoomans, I happened to go through *ups* and *downs* in this year.
-But unlike other hoomans, I am going to label them as *lessons learnt* and nothing else.
+Just like other people, I happened to go through *ups* and *downs* in this year.
+But unlike other people, I am going to label them as *lessons learnt* and nothing else.

 ### Play time